cardano-foundation/CIPs/CIP-0030/README.md

 1. There are multiple concurrent standardization efforts on different fronts to accomodate a rapidly evolving ecosystem;
 2. Not everyone agrees and has desired to support every existing standard;
 3. There's a need from an API consumer standpoint to clearly identify what features are supported by providers.

-#### Draft Extensions

-The reason for using `"x-cip"` for drafts with an official number is to clearly distinguish between draft implementations and the official version.
-The official CIP can have differences from the final draft that both the dApp and wallet may need to accommodate.
-Avoiding using the official CIP extension until ratified disambiguates the draft process at the time of ratification.
-This clearly distinguishing between them prevents avoidable compatibility errors should the final draft and ratified CIP differ.

-If a wallet is requested to enable both the draft and ratified CIP, it should **ALWAYS** prefer the ratified CIP.
-For example, a wallet that supported both CIP-62 final and draft would only enable the final CIP-62 extension if the request was to enable `(extensions: {[{"x-cip":62}, {"cip":62}]})`.

 #### Namespacing Extensions